Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Most popular website building platforms let you add a blog too — you don’t have to do this right away, but you could include a blog on your website in the future.

-Whether you’re building a blog or website, you’ll need to choose the right platform to build it on.
+Whether you’re building a blog or website, you’ll need to choose the right platform to make it on.

 I recommend creating a self-hosted blog (powered by WordPress with Bluehost as your web host), but if that doesn’t seem like quite the right fit for you and your site, check out my list of the best website builders for lots of different options to consider.